The Cost of Divorce: 5 Things You Need to Know About Divorce and Your Finances

 While it may not be the first thing that occurs to you, divorce can seriously affect your credit scores.
 Even small lapses in timely payments can damage your credit score.

 The first step in avoiding damage to your respective credit scores is to sever joint accounts; for example, banking (an obvious one), telephone, electric, Internet, and any kind of subscription-based accounts.

-If you own a business, they also have a credit history, so settle the ownership of the company, and as previously mentioned, try to buy out your company equipment and resources to maintain its good credit history.
+If you own a business, they also have a credit history, so settle the ownership of the company, as quickly and amicably as possible to avoid damage to your business’s reputation.

-If you are an existing owner of property and then get married, it is automatically your exclusive property; however, in some cases, exclusive ownership can be void:
+If you are an existing owner of property and then get married, it is automatically your exclusive property; however, in some cases, exclusive ownership can be transferred: